UNLV-Libraries/ArchivesSpace-authority-project/unlv_marc_exporter/README.md

      * tag_xxx_ss_1 if you’re editing special settings for a specific tag (continuing the second like the previous)
      * tag_xxx_sc_a_ss_1 if you’re editing a special setting for a specific tag and a specific subfield code (same as previous)
 2. Open frontend/views/m_export_settings
-  *	This add the tags to the page for viewing
+  *	This adds the tags to the page for viewing
   *	Add tag to view, use current form tags as example
 3. Open locales/en.yml
   *	This adds the label and tool tip